cardi/auntietuna/README.md

 Additional information and a copy of this software its source code can also be found at <https://ant.isi.edu/software/antiphish>.

+## contributing

+Contributions are welcome!

-Please send email to <calvin@isi.edu> with questions, bugs, feature requests, patches, and any notes on your usage.
+Feel free to open a [pull request](https://github.com/cardi/auntietuna/pulls) or an [issue](https://github.com/cardi/auntietuna/issues), or send email to <calvin@isi.edu> with questions, bugs, feature requests, patches, and any notes on your usage.

 ## installation